cowrie/cowrie/docs/EVENT_PIPELINE.rst

-The transport owns it (``self.events = EventLog(...)``); the protocol and commands reach it through the objects they already hold (``self.protocol.events``).
+The transport owns it (``self.events = EventLog(...)``); the protocol and commands reach it through the objects they already hold (``self.protocol.events``), and ``connectionLost`` leaves the reference in place.
 A download command's deferred callbacks close over the command instance, so a transfer that completes after ``connectionLost`` still holds the ``EventLog`` and its event arrives fully attributed -- fixing defect 2 by construction rather than by table lifecycle.
 Events dispatched after the session emitted ``cowrie.session.closed`` carry an additional ``late: true`` attribute so consumers can distinguish them.

+``dispatch()`` also emits the console log line, stamping the session's ``system`` log-context prefix explicitly rather than inheriting whatever context the caller runs in.
+Today a download callback's console lines appear under ``[HTTP11ClientProtocol,client]``, which makes concurrent sessions indistinguishable in ``cowrie.log``; with the prefix bound to the session, operator-facing lines are correctly attributed no matter where the code runs.

 ``EventDispatcher`` -- single fan-out
 =====================================